Open and Accessible Government

 In Progress

 The Department of Human Services (DHS) is partnering with United Way’s PA 211 Southwest to serve as the front door to human services in Allegheny County.
 DHS has invested in additional staffing to lower call wait times, maintain the 211 resource database, and improve 211 staff training on Allegheny County resources.
-Through the partnership, 211 has strengthened its resource directory, expanded staff training on key Allegheny County resources, and set up closed-loop referral processes to get 211 callers more quickly to the help they need.
+Through the partnership, 211 has strengthened its resource directory, expanded staff training on key Allegheny County resources, and set up closed-loop referral processes to get callers routed more quickly to the help they need.

 Create new interactive data dashboards that make it easy for residents to explore information about high-priority topics